 The present article deals with the hierarchy of the court in India and what type of court usually found in our country’s judicial system.
 The Judicial system of law in India is a common law in which customs, precedents, and legislation all have justiciability in the court of law.
 This type of system, in fact, is a legacy of the British legal system constituted by the then colonial powers and the princely states since the mid-19th century and has partly retained features of practices from the ancient and medieval times.

-India is one of the largest countries in the world with an enormous (2nd largest in the world) population and it has a very strong legal system which is ingrained with the structure of the various courts and whole judicial system is arranged in hierarchical order.
+India is one of the largest countries in the world with an enormous (2nd largest in the world) population and it has a very strong legal system that is ingrained with the structure of the various courts and the whole judicial system is arranged in hierarchical order.

 Hierarchy of Courts in India

 The main characteristics of the Indian judicial system are its hierarchical composition of courts.
 This type of system is capable enough to make limitation of court with its jurisdiction and power in terms of exercising it.
 The Supreme Court of India which is also considered as the Apex court of the nation is placed at the top of the hierarchical position followed by those 25 High Courts in the regional level and lower courts (District court or session court) at micro-level with the distribution of power and using or exercising of the same for the welfare of people of India.

 The Supreme court of India is the apex court or the highest judicial body.
 It is also considered as the highest constitutional court having the power of Judicial review and the last and the final court of appeal (which made against any subordinate court like High Courts or any tribunals) under the Indian Constitution.
 It consisting basically all type of jurisdictional power like Original, Appellate and Advisory.
 The composition of the court is that it consists of 30 judges + a Chief Justice of India means a maximum of 31 judges can appoint at a time in the Court.